PluribusDigital/flash-app/docs/process/BACKLOG.md

   - (T)echnical feasibility:
     * Red: Cannot be built within the challenge timeframe
     * Yellow: Only this could be built within the challenge timeframe
-    * Green: This and other features can be built within the challenge timefrae
+    * Green: This and other features can be built within the challenge timeframe

 ![example card](example_backlog_card.jpg)